ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:pre}

 ### Troubleshooting
-It can be helpful to use the GUI console [VPC overview](https://{DomainName}/vpc/overview) to browse through the resources created.
-The `ibmcloud is` command line can be used as well.
+You can check the provisioned resources on the [VPC overview](https://{DomainName}/vpc/overview) page.Alternatively, The `ibmcloud is` command line can also be used.

-Here is how to ssh to the bastion, frontend and backend.
+Here is how to ssh into the bastion, frontend and backend instances.
 The frontend and backend jump through the bastion.
 ```sh
 ssh -F shared/ssh.config root@<BASTION_IP_ADDRESS>
 ssh -F shared/ssh.config -o ProxyJump=root@<BASTION_IP_ADDRESS> root@<FRONT_NIC_IP>